semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-clouds.md

   - Create a PostgreSQL database (choose Standard Create) and call it “demo”.
 Type in a secure password for the `postgres` account.
   - Select one of the available *templates*.
 The dev/test option is perfect for demoing the application.
 Under *Connectivity* select all the VPCs and subnets where the cluster is running (they should have appeared in eksctl’s output).
   - In Availability Zone, select the same region the Kubernetes cluster is running.
-  - Under *Connectivity & Security* take note of the endpoint address and port.
+  - Under *Connectivity & Security*, take note of the endpoint address and port.

 ### 4.6.4 Creating the Database Secret on Semaphore